Major cities in the UK are adopting low emission zones to improve air quality.

 CAZ not expected or opposed by the local authority

-Non-compliant vans, taxis and minibuses will be charged £9, while non-compliant trucks and lorries, and coaches and buses face a daily charge of £100.
-Since it's a Class C zone, private cars and motorbikes will not be charged.
+Non-compliant vans, taxis and minibuses will be charged £9, and non-compliant trucks, lorries, coaches and buses face a daily charge of £100.
+There will be no charge in a Class C zone for private cars and motorbikes.

 Birmingham's Class D Clean Air Zone is due to go live from 1st June 2021.
 Cars, taxis and vans will pay £8 per day to drive into the CAZ in Birmingham, while HGVs, coaches and buses will be charged £50 per day.

-If there's no delays, Bristol's Clean Air Zone is going live on 29th October 2021 and will be a Class D zone.
-Private cars, taxis and vans will be charged £9 per day while buses, coaches and HGVs - £100 per day.
+Bristol's Clean Air Zone is going live on 29th October 2021 and will be a Class D zone if there are no delays.
+There is a charge for private cars, taxis, and vans, which will be £9 per day, while buses, coaches, and HGVs are £100 per day.
 Bristol council will allow drivers of non-compliant vehicles to apply for a 12 months exemption.

 More cities to join the Clean Air Zone scheme soon

-Originally the CAZ was expected to start in October 2021 but this date has now been moved to January 2022.
+Originally the CAZ was expected to start in October 2021, but the council moved this date to January 2022.
 Bradford will introduce a Class C CAZ that covers the majority of Bradford and Shipley.
-HGVs and buses which breach pollution limits will be charged £50 to enter the city centre, taxis would be charged £12.50, while light goods vehicles, such as minibuses will be charged £9.
+There will be a £50 charge for HGVs and buses that breach pollution limits, £50 to enter the city centre, and taxis charged £12.50.
+Additionally, light goods vehicles, such as minibuses, will be charged £9.

-Class C Clean Air Zone is expected in Spring 2022.
+Manchester expects to have a Class C Clean Air Zone in Spring 2022.

 Taxis and private hire vehicles will pay £7.50 to enter, HGVs, buses and coaches - £60.
 LGV (vans and minibuses) will be charged £10 but only from 2023.

-The charging zone, which would affect older buses, HGVs, vans and taxis and was planned to be in place from January 2021, is still expected to go ahead but would now be later in 2021 due to an ongoing legal case.
+Newcastle's plan for a charging zone would affect older buses, HGVs, vans, and taxis to be in place from January 2021.
+It is still expected to go ahead but would now be later in 2021 due to an ongoing legal case.
 There will be £50 charges for HGVs, buses and coaches and £12.50 for taxis and vans.

-Sheffield planned to implement a Class C CAZ in early 2021 but the plans were put on hold as a result of the Coronavirus pandemic and are currently under review taking into account the results of the pandemic.
+Sheffield planned to implement a Class C CAZ in early 2021.
+Though, the plans were put on hold due to the Coronavirus pandemic and are currently under review, taking into account the pandemic results.
 Vehicles that do not meet emission standards would be charged £10 per day for polluting LGVs and taxis and £50 per day for coaches, buses and HGVs.

+Oxford is the first UK city to introduce a Zero Emission Zone (ZEZ).
+A charge will apply to all petrol and diesel vehicles that enter the city centre.
 Oxford's Zero Emissions Zone starts to operate from August 2021.
-Oxford is the first UK city to introduce a Zero Emission Zone (ZEZ) where all petrol and diesel vehicles will be charged to enter the city centre.
 The council's proposal outlines two zones: red and green.
-The red zone includes a small area of the city centre while the green zone will cover the rest of the city centre and offer discounted charges for vehicles that comply with London's ULEZ standards.
-The red zone will be enforced from 7 am to 7 pm with a £10 charge for all vehicles that exceed the emission limits.
+The red zone includes a small area of the city centre.
+In contrast, the green zone will cover the rest of the city centre and offer discounted charges for vehicles that comply with London's ULEZ standards.
+Oxford will enforce the red zone from 7 am to 7 pm with a £10 cost for all vehicles that exceed the emission limits.

 Read more about Oxford’s plans.